 Here are the top stories from July 2022:CBRE names Waterloo the #1 small tech talent market in North America

 For the second consecutive year, CBRE has identified Waterloo as the #1 small tech talent market in North America.
-The top-50 markets in in the Unites States and Canada were ranked according to their competitive advantages and appeal to both employers and employees.
+The top-50 markets in the United States and Canada were ranked according to their competitive advantages and appeal to both employers and employees.
 The report highlights Waterloo’s fast-growing graduate and millennial populations, high degree of tech worker concentration and significant cost advantages.

 UWaterloo garners more global accolades